Plugin Setup and Game World Module

 Once it comes up, select it and press the green Select button to create the blueprint.

-You will be able to register recipes and other content from this module.
+You will be able to register recipes and other content using this module.

 Next, double click on the module to open up its blueprint settings.